🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Military Spending by Year (Billions)

-Total military spending during Eisenhower's tenure: $1042B.
+Total military spending during Dwight D. Eisenhower's tenure: $1042B.
 Average: $347B/year.
 Spending remained stable or decreased.

-Eisenhower used military force 2 times, at a cost of $44M.
-2 of these lacked congressional authorization.
-The question libertarians must always ask: were these conflicts truly necessary for the defense of American liberty?
+Dwight D. Eisenhower involved the nation in 3 military conflicts, at a cost of $450B (2024 dollars).
+The question we must always ask: were these conflicts truly necessary for the defense of American liberty?